clockworknowledge/menome-community/README.md

 The front end currently leverages ChatGPT GPT application, which is provided as well.
 I do plan to build a proper react/nextJS front end for the platform in the future, but the immediate goal was to get a functional system up and running.
 I also wanted to experiment with full AI interactions rather than traditional user interface, so the GPT approach provided the most expedient path to that goal.

-## Security & Architecture Notes

-### License & Usage
-* This code is provided under the Apache 2.0 license as is, without any guarantees or warranties
-* Designed for educational, research, and personal use
-* Not intended for production deployment without significant security enhancements

-### Authentication
-* Implements OAuth 2.0 authentication via Next-Auth
-* Basic session management and token handling
-* No implementation of:
-  - Multi-factor authentication (MFA)
-  - Role-based access control (RBAC)
-  - Advanced session management
-  - IP-based restrictions
-  - Rate limiting

-### Data Security
-* Database architecture supports multiple users but is NOT multi-tenant
-* No data isolation or segregation between users:
-  - All chat histories are globally accessible
-  - Knowledge base entries are not user-specific
-  - No user-level access controls on data
-  - No encryption at rest
-* No audit logging or activity tracking
-* No data retention or deletion policies

-### API Security
-* Basic API route protection via Next-Auth sessions
-* No implementation of:
-  - API key management
-  - Rate limiting
-  - Request validation
-  - Advanced error handling
-  - Security headers

-### Intended Use Case
-* Designed for single-user personal knowledge management
-* Suitable for local development and personal research
-* NOT designed for:
-  - Multi-user production environments
-  - Handling sensitive or regulated data
-  - Business or enterprise use cases
-  - Public-facing deployments

-### Security Recommendations for Production
-If you plan to deploy this in a production environment, consider implementing:
-* Proper data isolation and multi-tenancy
-* Enhanced authentication and authorization
-* API security measures
-* Data encryption
-* Audit logging
-* Security monitoring
-* Compliance with relevant data protection regulations

 ## Prerequisites